 • • •

-Enamored of insects, silkworms and caterpillars, from her early teens Merian collected specimens and painted them.
-At 18, she married one of her stepfather’s proteges; the pair had two daughters, both of whom became painters.
-Merian worked as a private drawing tutor to the fabulously wealthy, which allowed her to investigate their gardens and estates, in which she could continue her entomological explorations.
+Enamored of insects, silkworms, and caterpillars, from her early teens Merian had collected specimens and painted them.
+After marrying and having children (both of whom became painters), Merian worked as a private drawing tutor to the wealthy, primarily as a means of access to their gardens and estates, in which she could continue her entomological explorations.
 At 32, she published her first book: Der Raupen wunderbarer Verwandlung, or, The Wondrous Transformation of Caterpillars.

-Her life story gets confused for a bit here.
-In the early 1680s, Merian and her family joined the Labadist community in Germany, a sort of offshoot of Protestantism.
-The community split, Merian divorced her husband, and moved to the new community in the Netherlands in 1691.
-She was painting full-time by now, selling her works to the upper crust, or sometimes in exchange for access to their cabinets of curiosity.
+Here her biography gets confused.
+Sometime in the early 1680s, Merian and her family joined the Labadist community in Germany, a sort of splinter group of Protestants.
+Shortly thereafter the community split, she divorced her husband, and moved to a new Dutch community in 1691.
+At this point she began painting full-time, selling her works to upper-crust patrons and benefactors, occasionally in exchange for nothing but access to their cabinets of curiosity.

-In 1699, she was awarded a grant to travel to then-Dutch colony of Suriname to collect and record its assorted flora and fauna, a grant she supplemented by selling more than 250 of her own paintings.
-The grant was odd for two reasons: one, she was a woman, and two, unlike a few decades down the road, it was uncommon at the time for purely scientific expeditions to be funded.
-She spent two years in Suriname before being forced home by malaria, and later published a book of specimens.
+In 1699, she was awarded a grant, to collect and record the flora and fauna of Suriname.
+The grant was odd for at least two reasons: (a) she was a woman, and (b) at the time, it was extremely uncommon for purely scientific expeditions to be funded.
+Merian spent two years in Suriname, collecting and drawing, before a bout of malaria forced her home.
 She died in 1717, several years after a stroke, and very probably poverty-stricken.